Veda-Swaroop/TidyBit/README.md

 </p>

 ## 📝 Description: TidyBit is a simple handy tool that can organize messy collection of files and move them to a chosen folder.
+**Note**: This program only works with files and not on directories/folders.
+So if there any directories/folders, it will simply ignore them.

 ## 📖 Introduction